 The pitfalls of in-house development

-Developing an in-house payment data enrichment tool involves creating a comprehensive merchant knowledge base.
+Developing an in-house payment data enhancement tool involves creating a comprehensive merchant knowledge base.
 While this may sound like a viable option at first, the practicalities tell a different story.
 The process is inherently time-consuming, diverting valuable resources away from core business activities.
 Furthermore, it's a more expensive endeavor compared to the cost-effective alternative of opting for external solutions.

 Maintenance and updates become an ongoing challenge with an in-house solution.
 Tasks such as adding new entries, removing outdated ones, and implementing changes demand significant manpower.
-This continuous effort to ensure data correctness can lead to a drain on resources that could be better allocated elsewhere within the organization.
+This continuous effort to ensure data correctness can lead to a drain on resources that could be better allocated elsewhere within the organisation.

 The reality of data correctness